 Impact

-The ARMember Premium WordPress plugin contains a critical unauthenticated SQL injection flaw in the 'order' parameter of the 'arm_directory_paging_action' AJAX action.
-Because the plugin does not escape user‑supplied input and omits prepared statements in the arm_get_directory_members function, an attacker can inject arbitrary SQL commands.
-This flaw enables extraction of sensitive data from the database such as user credentials and membership information.
+The ARMember Premium WordPress plugin contains an unauthenticated SQL injection flaw in the 'order' parameter of the 'arm_directory_paging_action' AJAX action.
+Because the plugin does not escape user-supplied input and omits prepared statements in the arm_get_directory_members function, an attacker can inject arbitrary SQL commands.
+This flaw enables extraction of sensitive data such as user credentials and membership information from the database.

 Affected Systems